JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 Point{Float64}
 ```

 As expected, the result is of type `Point{Float64}`.
 The constructor defined above is called an outer constructor because it is defined outside the type definition.
-A constructor is just like any other function in Julia in that the combined behavior of its methods defines its overall behavior.
+A constructor is just like any other function in Julia, i.e., its methods' combined behavior defines its overall behavior.
 Accordingly, you can add functionality to a constructor by defining new methods.

 Outer constructors can be used to provide additional convenience methods for constructing objects.
 However, they can not be used to constructing self-referential objects or if we want to ensure that the resulting instance has some special properties.
 In such a case, we have to use inner constructors.
 An inner constructor method is like an outer constructor method, except for two differences.